CCEMGroupTCD/DARTassembler/docs/doc_files/part1_getting_started_and_how_to_guides/examples/simple_octahedral_assembly/simple_octahedral_assembly.rst

         ligand_db_paths:                  # Path to the ligand database.
 Either single path or list of [path, 'same_ligand_as_previous'].
         ligand_choice: random             # How to choose the ligands.
 Options: random, all
         max_num_complexes: 100            # Maximum number of complexes to generate.
-        metal:
-          element: Pd                     # Chemical symbol of the desired metal center.
+        metal_center: Pd                  # Chemical symbol of the desired metal center.
-          oxidation_state: 2              # Oxidation state of the desired metal center.
+        metal_oxidation_state: 2          # Oxidation state of the desired metal center.
-          spin: 0                         # Spin of the desired metal center.
-Only needed for later DFT or xtb structure relaxations.
         total_charge: 0                   # Total charge of the complex.
         forcefield: true                  # Whether to optimize the structures after generation with a force field.
         isomers: lowest_energy            # Which isomers to generate.
 Options: lowest_energy, all
         bidentate_rotator: auto           # How to rotate the bidentate ligands.
 Options: horseshoe, slab, auto
-        gaussian_input_filepath:          # Path to the Gaussian config file.
-If not given, no Gaussian input files are generated.
         geometry_modifier_filepath:       # Path to the geometry modifier file.
 If not given, no geometry modification is performed.
         random_seed: 0                    # Random seed for the generation of the complexes.
         complex_name_appendix:            # String to append to the randomly generated complex name.